jmix-framework/jmix/README.md

 - `name` - the name of the parameter, required;
 - `value` - the value of the parameter, required;
-- `type` - the type of the value, can take one of the following values: boolean, date, dateTime, decimal, int, long, string, time, uuid.
+- `type` - the type of the value, required.
+Can take one of the following values: boolean, date, dateTime, decimal, int, long, string, time, uuid.
+Type is required.

-**Note:** by default, the parameter type is set to string.

 ### 4.4.1.
 Loading a dashboard from JSON file <a name='loading-a-dashboard-from-json-file'></a>